JetBrains/kotlin-native/COCOAPODS.md

 ### Update Podfile for Xcode

-Kotlin requires Podfile changes to work correctly with Xcode:
+If you already have the Xcode project, CocoaPods plugin requires Podfile changes to work correctly:

 * If your project has any Git, HTTP, custom Spec repository dependency, you should also specify the path to the Podspec in the Podfile.